I Am Your Father – Part 1: The Secret

 Each time I do one of these posts, I will try to link to something amusing or useful that we have discovered.

-The link I want to share in this post is this page of hilarious advice for new fathers; ‘50 Things Every Guy Should Know About Pregnancy and Parenthood’.
-This is advice from two fathers, which includes such gems as:
+The link I want to share in this post is this hilarious advice for new fathers; 50 Things Every Guy Should Know About Pregnancy and Parenthood’.
+This is advice from two dads, which includes such gems as:

 This isn’t particularly news for me, I feel like I’ve been in training for this all my life!
-But there is some good info and funny comments in there, so it’s well worth a read.
+But there is some good info and funny comments in that post (if you can get past all the Americanisms!), so it’s well worth a read.

 Final Thoughts

-That’s it for now.
+So, that’s it for now.
+Not much to report at this point, but hopefully I’ll have more funny stories and interesting facts to share as we go on.
 As I said, I’m still not sure it feels real for us yet!

-I’ll check back in with updates from the scan in a few weeks’ time.
+I’ll check back in with updates after we’ve had the first scan in a few weeks’ time.